malob/nixpkgs/readme.md

 * A GitHub [workflow](./.github/workflows/ci.yml) that builds the my macOS system `nix-darwin` config and `home-manager` Linux user config, and updates a Cachix cache.
 Also, once a week it updates all the flake inputs before building, and if the build succeeds, it commits the updated `flake.lock` file.
 * [Git config](./home/git.nix) with a bunch of handy aliases and better diffs using [`delta`](https://github.com/dandavison/delta).
 * A slick Neovim [config](./configs/nvim) in Lua.
 See also [`neovim.nix`](./home/neovim.nix).
-* Unified colorscheme (based on [Solarized](https://ethanschoonover.com/solarized/)) with light and dark variant for [Kitty terminal](https://sw.kovidgoyal.net/kitty), [Fish shell](https://fishshell.com), [Neovim](https://neovim.io), and other tools, where toggling between light and dark can be done for all of them simultaneously by calling a Fish function.
+* Unified colorscheme (based on [Solarized](https://ethanschoonover.com/solarized/)) with light and dark variant for [Ghostty terminal](https://ghostty.org), [Fish shell](https://fishshell.com), [Neovim](https://neovim.io), and other tools, where toggling between light and dark can be done for all of them simultaneously by calling a Fish function.
 This is achieved by:
   * using the `colors` module mentioned above;
-  * using my `programs-kitty-extras` `home-manager` module (see above);
   * using a self-made WIP Solarized based [colorscheme](./configs/nvim/lua/malo/theme.lua) with Neovim; and
   * a [Fish shell config](./home/fish.nix), which provides a `toggle-background` function (and an alias `tb`) which toggles a universal environment variable (`$term_background`) between the values `"light"` and `"dark"`, along with `set-shell-colors` function which trigger automatically when `$term_background` changes.
 * A nice [shell prompt config](./home/starship.nix) for Fish using Starship.